 - Constipation after surgery is VERY common secondary to the anesthesia and narcotic medication which both slow down the bowels

 - To help prevent and otherwise treat constipation, we include the following medications for your use postoperatively:

 Laxative: One capful of Mirolax with a full glass of water once per day

 Then if still constipated after 5 days postoperatively, try MINERAL OIL four (4) tablespoons twice per day until effective.
-Of course, if you have your favorite “formula” for constipation, don’t hesitate to use it; just clear it with BJ.
+Of course, if you have your favorite “formula” for constipation, don’t hesitate to use it; just clear it with Claudette.